 1. Average response time.
 2. Standard deviation.
 3. Percentiles 90, 95, and 99.
-Discover key performance testing metrics and improve results with Abstracta.
+Discover key and advanced performance testing metrics to improve results with Abstracta.

 Unlocking the full potential of performance testing means delving into the performance metrics that matter.
-It’s not enough to run tests and gather data; the real power lies in accurate analysis, empowering you to make informed decisions and boost your system’s performance.
+It’s not enough to run tests and gather data; the real power lies in accurate analysis and deep understanding, empowering you to make informed decisions and boost your system’s performance.

-The issue is that if you don’t understand well what each one means or what they represent, you’ll come to some very wrong conclusions.
+The issue is that if you don’t understand well what each one means or what they represent, you’ll come to some very wrong conclusions, potentially leading to performance degradation instead of achieving consistent performance.

 The Importance of Analyzing Data as a Graph